 Terroir & Winemaking

-Winemaking at Hundred Acre is meticulous and intensely hands-on.
+Winemaking at Hundred Acre is intensely hands-on.
 Grapes are harvested at night, hand-sorted, and fermented in small lots.
 Aging takes place over 30 months in 100% new French oak barrels, followed by extended bottle aging prior to release.
 The focus is on purity, density, and complexity without compromise.

 Wine Characteristics